-Injunctions for protection against domestic violence protect you against family or household members.
-You can file a petition for an injunction for protection against domestic violence if the abuser is:
+Injunctions for protection against domestic violence protect you against family or household members, which are defined as:

-- Any person who lives or has lived with you, as if they were part of the family.
-The law protects you against these people even if they are no longer living with you.
+- any person who lives or has lived with you, as if they were part of the family, even if they are no longer living with you; or

-- Someone you have a child in common with, even if you have never lived together and never married that person.*
+- someone you have a child in common with, even if you have never lived together and never married that person.1

 To read about what qualifies as domestic violence for the purpose of getting an injunction, go to What is the legal definition of domestic violence in Florida?